 Pastor: Ronnie Collins

 A native to Carroll County, Ronnie has a passion to see hurting people come to know Jesus Christ.
 His preaching style is laid back, a lifestyle approach with biblical principles you can apply to any stage of your life.
 Ronnie believes Christians have to demonstrate God’s love to the world, rather than just telling them about it.
-Ronnie is married and has 3 sons, two nephews who are like sons, 2 grandchildren, 5 great nephews, and one niece.
+Ronnie is married to Misty Collins and has 3 sons and 3 grandchildren.
 Ronnie attended school at Carroll County High School, Wytheville Community College, Liberty University, and Gordon Conwell Theological Seminary.
 Ronnie loves technology and connecting with his church family on Twitter and Facebook.
 Read his personal blog at ronniegcollins.com or listen to his sermons online.

 Associate Pastor: David Payne

 Born and raised in Tazewell County, David moved to the Twin County area in June 1999.
 David and his wife Tammy have three children: Chris, Conner, and Abigail.
 They began attending Out of the Box Worship Center in July 2011, where their lives and family were restored.
 In July 2014, David was appointed Associate Pastor.
-He has attended Southwest Virginia Community College, Bluefield College, Averett University, and will begin working on his Masters of Divinity Degree in January at Hood Theological Seminary.
+He has attended Southwest Virginia Community College, Bluefield College, Averett University, and is currently working on his Masters of Divinity Degree at Hood Theological Seminary.
 David enjoys sports, reading, but most importantly spending time with his family and friends.
 Connect with David on Facebook.

 At Out of the Box Worship Center, I want a place where others can find a real relationship with God.
 A place where God’s truth, love, and grace is preached each week through practical and real life lessons.
 A place where everyone understands that we are all broken and that God loves and has a purpose for each person.
 A place where broken people grow closer to God together, in community.
 I can’t wait to meet you and see how God will use you to further His kingdom. – David